myx-labs/api-mecs/README.md

 - Obtain the required credentials mentioned in the requirements
 - Create an `.env` file and configure based on `.env.example`
+- Create a `cookies.json` file and configure based on `cookies.example.json`
 - Configure the Roblox group and roleset IDs in `src/config.ts`
 - Install dependencies with `pnpm i`
 - Build with `pnpm build`